NVIDIA-AI-IOT/deepstream_python_apps/apps/deepstream-ssd-parser/custom_parser_guide.md

 * Each list in per_class_object_list, is sorted by confidence.

-* Then non_maximum_suppression is applied to keep only selected indices
+* Then non_maximum_suppression is applied to keep only selected indices.

 * The objects related to these indices are stored in clustered_b_boxes.